kanow/operations/Documentation/UsersManual/Index.rst

 Then change the path in constants to your own.
 Now you can edit the template files as whatever you want.

+To override the automatic centering of map in list view, you can use the settings in constants.
+Please beware that the override only works when you set all three values: latitude, longitude and zoom!

-If i forget anything (i hope i did not ;-)) feel free to write an e-mail or open an issue on `forge`.
+If i forgot anything (i hope i did not ;-)) feel free to write an e-mail or open an issue on `forge`.